nathanaccidentally/mDNSFlush/README.md

 This will also be released as a standalone tweak on my repo for the developers that do not want to implement this into their tweaks.

 **If you don't want to implement mDNSFlush directly into your tweak, you can add it as a dependency.**

+**Changelog v1.1:**

+1. Made a few small changes to make daemon less battery consuming and faster.
+2. Added check for SHB on install to say thanks!